SitePen/dgrid/README.md

 Specification of multiple subrows is very much like specifying columns, except that one uses the `subRows` property instead of `columns`, and it receives an array of columns objects/arrays.

+Both the `columns` and `subRows` properties have respective setters, `setColumns` and `setSubRows`, which allow resetting the structure of the Grid at a later time.

+By default, the Grid renders a header, containing cells which display the label of each column.
+This can be disabled by setting `showHeader: false` in the arguments object to the Grid; it can also be changed later using the `setShowHeader` method.

 ### Specifying Columns via HTML: GridFromHtml